Couple at home doing home finances together

 Are short-term loans a perfect borrowing option?
 Not always.

 Since the repayment period is short and the cost is high, the payments can be big.
-If you’re in a financial pinch, you might not have room in your budget for a new loan payment.
+If you’re in a financial pinch, you might not have room in your budget for a big new loan payment.

 If you qualify, it might make more sense to bypass short-term loans and apply for a traditional personal loan instead.
-The repayment period is usually two to five years, but you can pay it off faster if you want to (especially if the lender doesn’t charge a prepayment fee).
+The repayment period is usually two to five years, but you could pay it off faster if you want to (especially if the lender doesn’t charge a prepayment fee).
 A personal loan can get you through a financial emergency and give you the financial breathing room you need.

 Short-term loans to avoid